LLNL/axom/src/axom/inlet/docs/sphinx/simple_types.rst

 contain multiple individually named Fields, as well as, a single array, and a single dictionary.

-In this example we will be using the following part of an input file:
+In this example, we will be using the following part of an input file:

 .. literalinclude:: ../../examples/tables.cpp
    :start-after: _inlet_simple_types_tables_input_start